noboru3a3b/CPP_FlightSim/README.md

 Since it's no longer tied to Python, it doesn't need PyOpenGL support!
 It gives you a bit more freedom.

+The actual work was done by AI.
+Design and implementation: Claude 4.5 Sonnet
+Debugging: GPT-5 Thinking

 # Library Installation:

 ## On Linux: